opencomputeproject/SAI/test/saithrift/README.txt

     ldd saiserver

+    If all libraries are present, execute:

       ./saiserver -p profile.ini -f portmap.ini

-      You can find the sample configuration for mellanox sn2700 under src/msn_2700 directory
+      You can find a sample configuration for mellanox sn2700 under src/msn_2700 directory

   Client side (test machine):

     1. Install ptf on the client

-    2. Install sai thrift client library on the server
+    2. Install the SAI thrift client library on the (client) test machine

     Use the source code in: SAI/test/saithrift
-    (you may need to execute this as a privileged user: sudo)

-         python setup.py install
+         sudo python setup.py install

     3. Copy tests directory to the test machine (client)